Martyrdom of Polycarp: Content

 The author writes in praise of martyrdom and deplores a would-be martyr who instead made sacrifice to the Roman gods to save his life.
 Polycarp, retiring in the countryside at 86 years of age, has a prophetic vision, and awakens realizing he must be burnt alive.
-Similar to Jesus, there is a betrayal to the authorities, and Polycarp comes forward so that two associates might be freed, as well as the traitor undergo Judas's punishment.
+Similar to Jesus, there is a betrayal to the authorities, and Polycarp comes forward so that two associates might be freed.
 Polycarp is brought to a stadium in Smyrna and encouraged to swear by Caesar and thus affirm that the emperor was a god.
 Polycarp declines, and the officials attempt to burn him alive.
 However, the fire miraculously avoids him in a circle, merely giving him a heavenly glow.
-Instead, Polycarp is stabbed; his blood goes everywhere, extinguishing the fire, similar to Jesus's sacrifice.
+Instead, Polycarp is stabbed; his blood goes everywhere, extinguishing the fire.
 The Jews influence the governor to burn the body so as to remove all evidence and avoid his body becoming a shrine.
 The author concludes by praising Polycarp and martyrs in general.